arkel23/Danbooru2018AnimeCharacterRecognitionDataset_Revamped/README.md

 This makes the dataset keep its use for testing for long-tailed and few-shot classification and detection tasks But at the same time reducing the overall complexity of the set.

+Download set and unpack into the same root directory as the Danbooru2018AnimeCharacterRecognitionDataset Unpack tarball: `tar -xvf file.tar`

+Below has been unchanged.

 # Danbooru 2018 Anime Character Recognition Dataset

 This repo provides an anime character recognition dataset based on [Danbooru 2018](https://www.gwern.net/Danbooru2018).